aarg/tpm/content/What/tpm_role.md

 ## What does a TPM do?

-TPM’s role can be very diverse, it can vary in different organizations.
-Many times the role changes depending on the phase of the project.
-This provides a lot of freedom to TPMs to do their job, but it also makes it harder to define success.
-Navigating the ambiguity of the role can sometimes be challenging.
-In this section, we will cover a few examples of things and activities that a TPM does in their day-to-day operations.
-This isn’t a comprehensive list, neither do TPMs do everything listed here.
-We will cover what does it take to be successful in the job in a later section.
+The role of TPMs can be quite diverse, depending on the organization, and the stage of the project.
+This gives TPMs a great deal of freedom to do their work, but it also makes it harder to define success.
+Navigating the ambiguity of the role may sometimes prove difficult.
+In this section, we will discuss some examples of things and activities that a TPM does in their day-to-day activities.
+This is not an exhaustive list, and TPMs do not do everything that is indicated here.
+We will explain later what is needed to be [successful](/how) in the role.

-This section is divided into two parts:  **TPM Role - Basics** covers the core set of responsibilities a TPM might assume on any project. **TPM Role - Specialized** covers more specific topics related to org, project phase, or specialized skill set.
+This section is divided into two parts:  [**TPM Role - Basics**](#tpm-role-basics) covers the core set of responsibilities a TPM might assume on any project. [**TPM Role - Specialized**](#tpm-role-specialized) covers more specific topics related to org, project phase, or specialized skill set.

-### TPM Role - Basics
+### TPM Role - Basics{#tpm-role-basics}

 Generally, the PM defines what needs to happen and TPM is responsible for getting it done.
 PM vs TPM role details [here](/what/roles).
 TPMs are responsible for the execution of the projects and are expected to work through various aspects of product delivery.
-Some of the things a TPM does are the following:
+Some of the things a TPM does are the
+following:

 * **Get the right team in place:** During the initial phases of a project a TPM works with PM to figure out who all are needed to successfully execute the